top of page

 From mid- to late summer, 4 inch-long tassels of white flowers almost hidden by showy, wine-coloured bracts covering the plant, growing from the tips of the branches.
 These are followed by scented, deep red/purple berries in autumn.

 Himalayan honeysuckle is a popular garden species, but in many areas, it has been caused to spread into the wild.
-Where Himalayan Honeysuckle has spread into the wild it is recommended that it is removed.
+Where Himalayan Honeysuckle has spread into the wild it is recommended that it is removed as it can quickly overwhelm native species.

 How To Identify Himalayan honeysuckle?